Print This PageEmail This Page to a Friend

-In the second century B.C.E., as the powerful Assyrian army invades the Near East, the town of Bethulia is besieged by the cruel and domineering Holofernes, foremost general of the Assyrian emperor Nebuchadnezzar.
-If Bethulia yields, the whole country will fall into Assyrian hands.
-Discouraged, the city's elders agree to surrender the famine-stricken city if they are not rescued within a few days.
-Judith, a young widow and most unlikely savior, challenges them to take responsibility for the future of their community.
-She enters the Assyrian camp where Holofernes, smitten with her remarkable beauty, invites her to a banquet.
-When he retires to his bed in a drunken stupor, they are left alone in his tent.
-Judith takes up his sword and decapitates him.
-With the Assyrian army thrown into confusion, Judith inspires the Israelites to launch a surprise attack from which they emerge victorious.
+In the second century B.C.E., as the powerful Assyrian army invaded the Near East, the town of Bethulia was besieged by the cruel and domineering Holofernes, the Assyrian emperor Nebuchadnezzar's top general.
+If Bethulia fell, the whole country would come under Assyrian control.
+Discouraged, the city's elders agreed to surrender if they were not rescued within a few days.
+Judith, a young widow and most unlikely savior, challenged them to take responsibility for the survival of their famine-stricken community.
+Accompanied only by her maid, she set out for the enemy camp.
+Smitten with her beauty, Holofernes invited her to a banquet.
+When he fell asleep in a drunken stupor, they were left alone in his tent.
+After praying for God's help, Judith took his sword and decapitated him.
+With the Assyrian army thrown into confusion, she urged the Israelites to launch a surprise attack; they emerged victorious.

-Judith's faith and courage changed the course of her generation's history.
-Modern-day Judiths continue her legacy as they dare to act, to speak, to teach, and to write themselves into the record of Jewish and American culture.
-Visit our Virtual Archive to learn about artist Judy Chicago, social and political activist Judith Epstein, and other Jewish women whose life accomplishments continue to shape our history.
+Judith's faith and courage changed the course of history.
+Modern-day Judiths carry on her legacy as they dare to act, to speak, to teach, and to write themselves into the record of American Jewish history.
+Examples include artist Judy Chicago, writer Judy Blume, social and political activist Judith Epstein, and other Jewish women whose deeds continue to inspire us.

 Judith Baskin